Thank you for your enquiry about trekking on the Kokoda Trail.

 Also think about grabbing a couple of plastic zip type bags that will protect your spare clothing and other items inside your backpack, just in case it rains while you are trekking.

 You do not need to be ‘Olympic level’ fit, but you should not treat the trek like a walk in the park.
 Prior training is also recommended along with a thorough medical examination to verify your fitness.
-You will be required to provide a copy of your medical declaration before commencement of your trek.
+You will be required to provide a copy of your medical declaration before commencement of your trek (Medical form is included with information package).

-The best time to walk the trail is between April to November.
-However the most popular time of the year is in April due to Anzac Day.
-In April we offer various different treks depending on where you wish to be and which service you wish to attend.
+In April we offer various trek’s depending on where you wish to be and which service you wish to attend.
 Anzac Day services are held at:

 Bomana War Cemetery